alexa-samples/skill-sample-nodejs-college-finder/lambda/custom/test/README.md

 ```

 ## Running Unit Tests
-Unit tests can be found under the `test/unit` folder.
+Unit tests can be found under the `/lambda/custom/test/unit` folder.

 Key configuration settings for the tests are found in the [testing.json](../testing.json).
 For full details on how the testing.json works, read [here](https://read.bespoken.io/end-to-end/guide/#configuration).

-To run the tests, simply open a command-line terminal, go to the project directory and type:
+To run the tests, simply open a command-line terminal, go to the /lambda/custom directory  and type:
 ```
 bst test test/unit
 ```